upthewaterspout/fates/README.md

 all possible decisions are tested
 * **fates-threads** - A tool for finding race conditions in multi-threaded java code.
 It instruments the bytecode of the program under test and takes control of thread scheduling.
 It then runs the test repeatedly until all possible scheduling orders are tested.

-This framework is in very early stages of development, and will not successfully run for anything but very trivial cases.
+This framework is in very early stages of development.

 # Installation